magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/assets.md

 * **Organize Assets in Collections:** To simplify management and updates, keep related assets in the same collection.

-* **Use Precise Queries:** When querying for assets, provide both the AssetCollection Id and Asset Id.
+* **Use Precise Queries:** When querying for assets, provide both the Asset Collection Id and Asset Id.
 This ensures accurate and efficient retrieval.

 * **Optimize Assets:** Use decimated models and compressed textures to reduce file sizes and improve performance.